 Dave’s Herb-Stuffed Mushrooms

 Stuffing mushrooms just makes something wonderful even better!
 But what you stuff in these tasty little vegetables can make or break the dish.
 Typically, mushrooms are stuffed with foods containing saturated fats and sodium.
-So, if you're trying to watch one or both of these, consider various herbs and spices -- they do a nice job of seasoning many of my favorite foods!
-Enjoy!
+So, if you're trying to watch one or both of these, consider various herbs and spices -- they do a nice job of seasoning so many foods.

 - 8 large mushrooms (approx. 3" in diameter)